with Miguel Vallvé, CEO & Co-founder

 YEAR USING PAYMO

-Chances to get a job right out of university are pretty slim.
+The chances of getting a job right out of university are pretty slim.
 Especially if you’re a graphic design student.

-That’s how Miguel Vallvé, Fabricio D’Agata, Lucía Martínez and 5 other university friends put their portfolios together to form Ameba Creative Studio in 2009, to search for freelance gigs while finishing their degrees.
+That’s how Miguel Vallvé, Fabricio D’Agata, Lucía Martínez and five other university friends put their portfolios together to form Ameba Creative Studio in 2009, to search for freelance gigs while finishing their degrees.
 Two years later, with very few real projects done, Miguel and Fabricio decided to take the leap and rent a small office in downtown Montevideo, Uruguay.
 As Miguel recalls:

 This was pretty important as it was the first time we were actually assuming fixed costs and at the end of the day, just 3 out of the former 8 decided to continue in Ameba.

 Since then, Ameba has grown into Uruguay’s leading creative studio, specializing in shaping stories that sell to brands from the US and Europe, through a user-centric approach.

 Looking back to 2011, Miguel recalls their first international client who introduced them to their first project management software: Wrike.
 This was a huge jump from spreadsheets.

 They continued to use Wrike for more than three years, up until the tool changed their pricing model and went “too high and absurd” for their budget.
 The quest for a replacement started, but none of the tested tools—Trello, JIRA, Teamwork, Basecamp, Freshworks, ClickUp, nor Monday.com—matched their needs in full.
 The urgency to change their work management tool was even more pressing, given that they had lost an important client at that time as well: